letslego/W266-ProjectMIMIC/baseline/README.md

 ```

-The file containing the list of admissions resulting of the filtering above is in this file: psql_files\diagnoses_icd_codes.csv
+The file containing the list of admissions resulting of the filtering above is in this file: baseline\psql_files\diagnoses_icd_codes.csv

 Here is the sql that created that file